abhijithshankar44/BDH_Nexus/BDH_Medical_Assistant/README.md

 An experimental 27M-parameter implementation of the **Baby Dragon Hatchling (BDH)** architecture, exploring inference-time learning for medical patient information storage and retrieval.
 The system learns new patient facts at inference time — no retraining required — and retrieves them using a dual-memory design: an O(1) delta-rule matrix memory and an external RAG cache with cosine similarity matching.

-Link for weights of the model, you can add these to the folder Checkpoints
+Link for weights of the model, you can add these to the folder checkpoints
 - https://huggingface.co/xnayax/BDH_Medical_Assistant/resolve/main/best_p1.pt
 - https://huggingface.co/xnayax/BDH_Medical_Assistant/resolve/main/best_p2.pt